When electrifying passion meets engineering genius, the M4Electro is the result.

 The all-electric powertrain is also the ‘powerbrain’ of the M4Electro.

 Efficiency has been improved by more than 6% and there is mass reduction of 30kg since Season 1 (so ballast needed).

 From Season 1 to Season 4, this has been made by Williams Advanced Engineering.
 This 28 kWh unit houses over 150 Li-Ion cells, supplying 700v to the car.

 During the race, teams are permitted to use 28kWh of energy in each car.
-In Season 3 the maximum outputs are set at 170kW during race mode and 200kW for qualifying, catapulting the car from 0-100kmh in less than three seconds.
+In Season 4, the maximum outputs are set at 180kW during race mode and 200kW for qualifying, catapulting the car from 0-100kmh in less than three seconds.

-But the most crucial tool for prep time is the simulator.
+Most prep time, though, is spent on the simulator.
 The team spends close to 100 hours of simulation for every one hour on the track.

 Formula E cars are getting rapidly more complex and already have hundreds of sensors and many different complex electronics and software systems.

 The M4Electro steering wheel is fully configurable by the team: four paddles, ten buttons, five rotaries and six paddles.

 It’s the most unique feature in electric racing technology.
 Every time the driver hits the brakes, the car's kinetic energy – that would have otherwise been wasted – is recaptured and converted into electricity.
 Power is fed back into the batteries, charging them up.